 - Try all the models with this threshold

-As we can see, it is faster-rcnn the one that seems to perform best on our image, meaning that our previous little analysis wasn’t that far from truth!
+As we can see, it is Faster-RCNN the one that seems to perform best on our image, meaning that our previous little analysis wasn’t that far from truth!

-The goal of this article was to see if we could rapidly identify, use and compare some model architectures (more or less new) and perform a quick analysis that would drive our future full exploratory experiments.
+The goal of this article was to prove if we could rapidly identify, use and compare some model architectures (more or less new) and perform a quick analysis that would drive our future full exploratory experiments.